manuka/structured-elements/README.md

 Type: `(record: Element) => Key`

-When you build a new mirror from data in an array, the process needs to know what the collection will use as keys.
+When we build a new mirror from data in an array, the process needs to know what the collection will use as keys.
 By default, the key of each collection element will be the `id` of the element.

-If your data's individual elements do not have an `id` field of type `string`, this option becomes mandatory.
+If the data's individual elements do not have an `id` field of type `string`, this option becomes mandatory.

 #### Sort